donaldboulton/publiuslogic/src/pages/about/index.md

 🍸 This website is built as static HTML with Gatsby component-modular Docker Container builds  using React components and GraphQL, Built with WebPack.
 Including a user data backend I am just now working on using FaunaDB.

 Served on Netlify via a continuous deployment (CD) workflow.
-Pull requests are automatically built into preview apps, while commits to the master branch trigger the production build and deploy onto Netlify’s CDN edge node infrastructure.
+Pull requests are automatically built into preview apps, while commits to the master branch trigger the production build and deploy onto Netlify CDN edge node infrastructure.
 Since the whole site is just a bunch of static files copied onto multiple CDN nodes around the world, time to first byte (TTFB) is consistently fast at around 1ms to 2ms.
 Instant Notifications through my Slack Bots or GMail and phone notifications using Netlify Functions for my Mansbooks.com publiuslogic.com workspace.

 ## Gatsby Starter Publius